jackblackCH/awesome-12-factor-10x-boilerplate-monorepo/README.md

 ## Core Principles
 All stacks MUST follow and contain the principles of
-- Component based
+- Components
-- Flat
+- Flat hierarchy
-- Supports deployment to a cloud provider
+- ci/cd strategy to a cloud provider
   - Google Cloud
   - AWS
 - Docker (preconfigured)
 - DevOps
 - Infrastructure as Code (preconfigured)
-- TDD (examples)
+- TDD/Tests (examples)
-- CI/CD (preconfigured)

 ### Acceptance criteria of this repo
 - A `docker-compose up` must run this all included stacks at once, independently!